EU countries are responsible for their own education and training systems, but the EU helps them set joint goals and share good practices.

 Through the Copenhagen Process, European countries (including all EU countries), trade unions and employers cooperate to improve vocational and educational training.
 One result is the European credit system and quality-assurance network, which help people work and study abroad.

-The EU is working with 20 other countries to create the European Higher Education Area (EHEA) through the 'Bologna process', which promotes mutual recognition of periods of study, comparable qualifications and uniform quality standards.
+The purpose of the Bologna process and the European Higher Education Area is to make it easier to move between education systems within Europe, by promoting mutual recognition of periods of study, comparable qualifications and uniform quality standards.

 The EIT's remit is to enable Europe's top higher education institutions, research centres and businesses to cooperate on major social challenges.